zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 - **Apache Superset** connects to the modeled database schema
 - Dashboards include:
   - Fatalities by conditions and demographics
-  - Summary of accident event details per vehicles involved
+  - Summarizes accidents by locality and vehicle types
-  - Trend analysis over multiple years
+  - Alcohol related accidents with trend analysis over multiple years

 ---